vernak2539/chrome-extension-google-doc-default-zoom/README.md

 Issues are always appreciated, and I'll try to answer accordingly.
 Please remember that I do this in my spare time and Chrome Extensions and Plasmo are quite new to me.

+## Data Privacy

+This Chrome Extension will never collect or transmit any personal data.